Needles Highway sunrise

 Wind Cave National Park

-The first cave to be designated a national park, Wind Cave features the world's largest concentration of rare boxwork formations along with a 28,295-acre wildlife sanctuary on the surface.
+The first cave to be designated a national park, Wind Cave features the world's largest concentration of rare boxwork formations, along with a 28,295-acre wildlife sanctuary on the surface.
+Tour options range from simple walking tours to lantern tours.

 START PLANNING YOUR NEXT TRIP TO SOUTH DAKOTA